ivanursul/ivanursul/articles/java/1update-open-source-collections.md

 	//Or simplier
 	List<Map<String, String>> map2 = Lists.newLinkedList();
 ```
-As you can conclude, writing the code is much easier with Guava.
+Now you can sum up all the information and conclude, that writing a code is much easier with Guava.

-How to use a library:
+How to use the library:
 Dependancy for Maven's library importation is listed hereafter:
 ```
 	<!-- https://mvnrepository.com/artifact/com.google.guava/guava -->